Last update 28-04-2025

 In relation to the storage, mixing and labelling of waste on the production site, the waste producer is obliged to:

-• Ensure the waste is stored in appropriate hygiene and safety conditions while it is in their possession.
+• Designate and identify an area for storing waste properly that meets the appropriate hygiene and safety conditions while in their possession.

-• Not mix or dilute hazardous waste with other categories of hazardous waste or with other waste, substances or materials.
+• Do not mix or dilute hazardous waste with other categories of hazardous waste or with other waste, substances or materials.

-• Sign a financial guarantee covering all liability that could arise from their activities, depending on their characteristics, hazardous properties and risk potential.
+• Take out an insurance policy or financial guarantee covering all liabilities that could arise from their activities, depending on their characteristics, hazardous properties and risk potential.
+Producers generating less than 10 tonnes of hazardous waste per year are exempt.

 Volver arriba